Kaela Davis

-Kaela Davis (born March 15, 1995) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+Kaela Davis (born March 15, 1995) is an American professional basketball player who is currently a free agent.
+She previously played for the Chicago Sky, Dallas Wings, Atlanta Dream, Seattle Storm and the Phoenix Mercury of the Women's National Basketball Association (WNBA).
 She played college basketball for Georgia Tech before transferring to the University of South Carolina.
-She has also played for the Dallas Wings, Atlanta Dream, Chicago Sky, and the Seattle Storm in the WNBA.

 College career

 After helping lead South Carolina to the NCAA Championship, Davis opted to enter the 2017 WNBA draft.
 She was drafted 10th overall by the Dallas Wings.